Ten of the most interesting locations in Oklahoma to visit, especially if you're into architecture.

 While there are hundreds of Tulsa Landmarks that could be included on this page, only the best have been listed.
 With a wealth of history and a past full of extraordinary men, Tulsa was destined to be a leader among cities.

-From the early 1920's until 1939, Tulsa was booming with life and money.
+Did you know that Tulsa, Oklahoma was booming with life and money from the early 1920s until 1939?
 Throughout downtown Tulsa, Art Deco buildings were springing up almost overnight.
-You can still visit many of them today.
-Read on to find out where!
+Find out where you can still visit many of them in this city!

-Deep in the forests of Southeastern Oklahoma, among the tangled vegetation and infant mountains, there roams a creature that legends are made of.
+Bigfoot is alive, and he can be found in Oklahoma.
+Deep in the forests of Southeastern Ouachita's, among the tangled vegetation and infant mountains, there roams a creature that legends are made of.
 It stands over eight feet tall, and has razor sharp claws that can rip the flesh off any living...

 Pioneer life in Oklahoma wasn't easy, but for those brave souls who ventured out into the wild lands of untamed Oklahoma it was their dream.
 They saw this new state as a ray of light, a chance to own a piece of the American Dream; a home and land of...